SolidConnect Scoreboard Displays

 Versioning

-See CHANGELOG.md for release history and updates.
+See CHANGELOG.md for release history.